Getting your file imaged onto the printing plate at the lowest cost

 The size of the image is based on the image's resolution.

-Bitmap images are used for photorealistic images and, therefore, may involve complex color variations.
+Bitmap images are used for photorealistic images and can have complex color variations.

 During the prepress process your files are first of all copied to our servers.

 A press-optimized PDF is created.

 We’ve learned that by streamlining the prepress process we are able to pass significant savings on to our customers.

 Trapping involves creating a region of overlap between two adjacent colors, so that even if the colors are a little out of register, no gap is visible.
 In the illustration below you can see how trapping helps this problem.

 Imposing is the positioning of pages on a press sheet in such a manner that when the sheet is folded into a signature and cut, the pages will be in the proper sequence.

 After the imposition is processed, a preview is created to make sure that everything is in proper position for the printing plates.